bettijung/React-Memory-Game/README.md

 # Web Dev Memory Game
 This is a serverless Web-Dev themed memory game built using React.
 The app's state shuffles around the images available to make it challenging.
-Play away!
+Play away [here](https://infinite-peak-26839.herokuapp.com/)!

 ### Downloading This Application
 To use this application: